iatoolkit/iatoolkit/docs/installation_guide.md

 Configuration es ready, add this variable to your environment IATOOLKIT_API_KEY=S1UGpvMwuuuuud118Xc0wyxzkbM0FaGdQCL0hALfo
 ```

+after this you can see on the databases serveral tables created:
+user, companies, user_companies, functions, llm_queries, ...

-then, add the IATOOLKIT_API_KEY to your .env file
+you should add the IATOOLKIT_API_KEY to your .env file

 ## 5) Customize your company